yannikgaebel/AgeEstimAI/README.md

 ## Research and state-of-the-art

 Deep learning methodologies applied to age estimation from face images have seen continual advancements over the past years.
-In my review of the literature I found a few noteworthy contributions that have set benchmarks on this topic.
+In my review of the literature, I found a few noteworthy contributions that have set benchmarks on this topic.

 Rothe et al. (2015) won the ChaLearn LAP 2015 challenge.
-A major key to their sucess was creating the IMDB-Wiki dataset.
+A major key to their success was creating the IMDB-Wiki dataset.
 They used convolutional neural networks of VGG-16 architecture with a softmax expected value refinement and achieved a mean average error (MAE) of 3.2 years.

 Bobrov et al. (2018), leveraged high-resolution images of only eye corners and achieved a MAE of 2.3 years with this approach.

 Othmani et al. (2020) gives a comprehensive overview of different frameworks.
-Their study offers insights into the performance of several models across multiple datasets.They also propose a model that outperformed existing benchmarks.
+Their study offers insights into the performance of several models across multiple datasets.
+They also propose a model that outperformed existing benchmarks.
 Their approach uses the Xception architecture which is based on depthwise separable convolution layers.
 In combined with a pre-training using the CASIA-WEB Face dataset, which enables task specific transfer learning.
 They yield the best results with a MEA of 2.01 on the MORPH 2 dataset.
 To my knowledge, this is the current state-of-the-art performance.

 To summarize, generally CNN architectures are used, that result in a single output value or that transform the last layer of the model in a way that yields a single value for the estimated age.
-The parameter optimized is tipically done using the mean squared error function.
+The parameter optimized is typically done using the mean squared error function.

 ## Possible ways to beat the state-of-the-art